roydukkey/sass-fairy/README.md

 # Sass Fairy

-Sass Fairy is a set of modules that abstract common functionality to aid in the rapid development of domain specific stylesheets and modules.
+Sass Fairy enhances built-in Sass modules with additional functions and adds modules for handling breakpoints and exceptions.
+The primary goal is to abstract common functionality which aids in the rapid development of domain specific stylesheets and modules.

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)